lh3/minigraph/README.md

   of many short segments (e.g. one generated from rare SNPs in large populations), minigraph will fail to map query sequences.

+* The base alignment in the current version of minigraph is slow for species of high diversity.

 [zlib]: http://zlib.net/